SalesConnection/Caction-Support/docs/Add_New_Product&Service_List.md

-## How to Add a New Product/Service?
+## How to Add a New Product or Service?

 **Navigate to the section by clicking it.**<br>